fonoster/routr/docs/guides/routr-as-asterisk-frontend.md

 This tutorial assumes the following:

-- You have a SIP phone connected to the same LAN where Routr and Asterisk are in.
+- You have a SIP phone connected to the same LAN as Routr and Asterisk
 - If using a hardware phone, this can reach Asterisk and Routr and the other way around
 - You have a fresh installation of Routr and Asterisk